A complete guide on moisturizers and finding the best one for your skin

 Everyone wants healthy, soft and supple skin.
 Ask us what’s the key to it and we’d say abundant nourishment and hydration.
-While cleansing, exfoliating and using a sunscreen are also crucial for the health of the skin, the essence and importance of a moisturizer is simply irreplaceable.
+While cleansing, exfoliating and using sunscreen are also crucial for the health of the skin, the essence and importance of a moisturizer are simply irreplaceable.

 What is a moisturizer?